 There may be a hold on your account that blocks you from registering for courses.
 The most common holds are Bursar’s Holds for overdue balances or Advising Holds based on previous academic experience (dismissal, balance forward, etc.).
 You should take steps to resolve any holds on your account as soon as possible.
 You can check your holds in the Student Administration System (Instructions).

-Register for your classes
+Register for Class(es)

 You can enroll in additional classes or swap courses through the open registration period.
 You can also drop a course if you are enrolled in multiple courses for the semester.
-If you are looking to add/drop a course after the add/drop period, you must complete the SSW Schedule Revision Request Form.
-If you are looking to cancel or withdraw from ALL registered courses, you must complete a SSW Non-Degree Voluntary Separation Request.
-It is your responsibility to be aware of the published deadlines in regards to registration and refunds.

 Registration obligates you to make full payment for your course(s).
 Your bill will be available in Student Administration within 24 hours of course registration.
 Payments are due within three days of registration.
 If unpaid, a late fee will be assessed.
 If you are unable to pay for the course(s) or choose not to take the course(s), you must formally drop the course(s) within the published refund deadlines.
 Failure to properly drop the course(s) or make payment will result in referral to a collection agency.